fengwang/Stable-Diffusion-NCNN/README.md

 ## TODO
-1. integrate super-resolution model in the pipeline
-2. provide a GUI
+1. provide a GUI
-3. provide a python binding (?)
+2. provide a python binding (?)

 ## 99 Examples